Learn about the rebellion of the Israelites in the Bible book of Numbers and its lead-up to entering the Promised Land in this visual summary.

 In the middle of these events are a few side stories you should notice, such as:

-• Men being “swallowed” up by the earth because of their rebellion (Chapter 16)
+• Men being “swallowed” up by the earth because of their rebellion (ch.
+16)

-• The Israelites are bitten by snakes and look at a bronze snake statue for healing (Chapter 21)
+• The Israelites are bitten by snakes and look at a bronze snake statue for healing (ch.
+21)

-• Moses’ sister Miriam is afflicted with leprosy because of her jealousy (Chapter 12)
+• Moses’ sister Miriam is afflicted with leprosy because of her jealousy (ch.
+12)

-• Special Nazarite vow guidelines later taken by the prophet Samuel and Judge Samson (Chapter 6)
+• Special Nazarite vow guidelines later taken by the prophet Samuel and Judge Samson (ch.
+6)

 Don’t overlook this important book in the Old Testament!
 There is growth, forgiveness, and justice throughout it.
 For help understanding the basics, use this Numbers printable to help you organize your thoughts as you go: